- Dante’s treatment of sodomy continues to run counter to the cultural norm

 Dante is working to reveal the common ground of excess or dismisura that underlies all the sins of incontinence, as he had begun to do years before in the canzone Doglia mi reca (see “Guittone’s Ora parrà, Dante’s Doglia mi reca, and the Commedia’s Anatomy of Desire,” cited in Coordinated Reading).
 Far from viewing dismisura as most applicable to sexual behavior, Dante’s focus had been for years, going back to his moral canzoni, on wealth and wealth management.

-The remarkable feature of these verses is that Dante chooses them to baptize his poem, named as “questa comedìa” in Inferno 16.128:
+The remarkable feature of the verses that introduce Geryon is that Dante chooses them also to baptize his poem, named as “questa comedìa” in Inferno 16.128:

 Sempre a quel ver c’ha faccia di menzogna de’ l’uom chiuder le labbra fin ch’el puote, però che sanza colpa fa vergogna; ma qui tacer nol posso; e per le note di questa comedìa, lettor, ti giuro, s’elle non sien di lunga grazia vòte, ch’i’vidi per quell’aere grosso e scuro venir notando una figura in suso, maravigliosa ad ogne cor sicuro...
 (Inf.
 16.124-32)